0/SpanishAcquisition/docs/_sources/user/gui/config/measurement_config.txt

          * Units: The incoming units are assumed to be the "From" units and the displayed value is adjusted to match the "To" units.

          .. note::
-            These settings affect only the *displayed* values.
+            These conversion settings affect only the *displayed* values.

 List measurement
 ****************

+A list measurement consists of a list of data point for each point in time.

 .. figure:: measurement_config_list.*
    :alt: List measurement configuration.